 Buy-to-let has transformed from a largely tax-efficient investment into a heavily taxed one over the past decade.
-The introduction of Section 24 — which removed mortgage interest as a deductible expense for individual landlords — fundamentally changed the maths.
-Here is what every landlord needs to understand.
+The introduction of Section 24 removed mortgage interest as a deductible expense for individual landlords and fundamentally changed the maths.
+Here is what every landlord needs to understand before buying in 2026.

 Use the Buy-to-Let Calculator to model your monthly profit and annual tax position with full Section 24 accounting.